chrislerus/my_scheduler/README.md

 $ celery -A scheduler worker -l info
 ```

-4) Go the admin to manage the tasks:
+6) Go the admin to manage the tasks:
 ```
 http://localhost:8000/admin/
 ```

-5) You can use the data/fill_db.py to fill your DynamoDB the the events.json file.

 ## Usage